Re-shaping Post-COVID-19 Teaching and Learning: A Blueprint of Virtual-Physical Blended Classrooms in the Metaverse Era: A vision of Metaverse Classrooms

 \textbf{Learner-driven Activities.} Empowering students to create ``choose your own adventure"-style stories or presentations to share their contents (learning outcomes, opinions, a speech, \textit{etc}.) with the Metaverse community.

-\textbf{Saving Instructors' Time.} With unlimited possibilities for creating experiences and new features being added continuously, instructors would become more willing to spend their time on designing new curricula.
-The saved time can also enable the instructors to spend energy with their students, e.g., creating diversified and even personalized activities for the sake of improving their students' skills and knowledge.
+\textbf{Saving Instructors' Time.} With unlimited possibilities for creating experiences and new features being added continuously, instructors would become more willing to spend their time on designing new curricula, creating diversified and even personalized activities for the sake of improving their students' skills and knowledge.

-\textbf{Access to Limited/restricted Equipment.} Remarkably, many students cannot access labs due to the COVID-19.
-As people can access the Metaverse classroom anytime and anywhere, the virtual-physical presence of class participants could achieve ubiquitous learning yet real-time access to the lab resource (e.g., a virtual lab as the digital twin) as well as other limited/restricted resources (e.g., testing Uranium in the Metaverse).
+\textbf{Access to Limited/restricted Equipment.} As people can access the Metaverse classroom anytime and anywhere, the virtual-physical presence of class participants could achieve ubiquitous learning yet real-time access to the lab resource (e.g., a virtual lab as the digital twin) as well as other limited/restricted resources (e.g., testing Uranium in the Metaverse).

 We consider the Metaverse classroom consists of both physical and virtual classrooms.
 As shown in \autoref{fig:MR_room}, learners and instructors are situated in classrooms spreading over multiple campuses, while the virtual classroom bridge the physical class participants together.
 The physical participants of one location can meet the virtual participants and the physical participants of other locations.
 We outline the above concept with a unit case.
 The participants are situated in two physical classrooms and one virtual classroom spreading over two campuses (Hong Kong Clear Water Bay, CWB and Guangzhou, GZ) in the following paragraphs.
 These three classrooms are synchronized so that the intervention of a participant in any of these classrooms will be visible to the attendants in the other two classrooms through his or her avatar representation (i.e., the digital twins of class participants).
 It is important to note that the number of physical classrooms is expandable, i.e., more than two physical classrooms can access the Metaverse classroom.